 8. Ensuring the Rights of Indigenous Children

-Over 85% of Indigenous People in Canada live in urban centres and they experience disproportionate levels of core housing need and homelessness.
+Over 85% of Indigenous Peoples in Canada live in urban centres and experience disproportionate levels of core housing need and homelessness.
 For years, the government has promised an Urban, Rural, and Northern Indigenous Housing Strategy but has failed to deliver on this promise.

 The recent Federal Budget 2022 proposes to invest $300 million over five years to co-develop and launch an Urban, Rural, and Northern Indigenous Housing Strategy.
-However, the amount allocated is completely inadequate in relation to the needs to be addressed.
+However, the amount allocated is completely inadequate in relation to the needs that must be addressed.
 Parliamentary committees, the Parliamentary Budget Officer and other experts have called for investments of $1.5 to $2 billion per year to address the critical housing needs of Indigenous Peoples living in urban, rural and northern communities.
 This has direct bearing on the human rights of Indigenous children, who continue to experience some of the most egregious housing conditions across Canada.